 PowerMTA supports standard validation mechanisms such as SPF, DKIM and DMARC.
 MailerQ offers all the validation mechanisms that PowerMTA offers.
 However, MailerQ is the first MTA that also supports ARC.
 By doing this, a receiving service can also validate an email when SPF and DKIM records are rendered invalid (e.g. in the case of an intermediate service such as forwarding).

 The setup of PowerMTA can be quite challenging.
 All settings have to be made by altering rather long and complex configuration files that are hard to maintain and difficult to update.
 Furthermore, PowerMTA has to be restarted after each time changes have been applied to this config file.
 MailerQ, on the other hand, offers a simple config file and reads most of its configuration from a relational database.
 This setup makes Mailerq easy to tune, both manually and programmatically.
 MailerQ instances pick up these configuration settings automatically by a adjustable time interval, so no restart or reload is needed.

 Due to the use of the relational database it is also very easy to integrate MailerQ with your existing systems.
 While we cannot provide a fully automated conversion from your PowerMTA config file, we can assist you in translating your current configuration so it also works for MailerQ.

 MailerQ offers a very slick, but powerful management console.
-Compared to PowerMTA, our management console allows you to monitor the performance of your email delivery in real-time.
-If necessary, the management console can also be used to change settings to maximize deliverability on the fly (e.g. reroute emails to other IP addresses or set up flood patterns to react to server responses).
+Our management console allows you to monitor the performance of your email delivery in real-time.
+Compared to PowerMTA, the MailerQ management console can be used to change all settings in memory to maximize deliverability on the fly (e.g. reroute emails to other IP addresses or set up flood patterns to react to server responses).
 And if you have multiple instances of MailerQ running in a cluster, you can easily switch between them.
 All of this makes MailerQ really easy to maintain and update.Discover our Management Console